6enro6erts/sudoku/IMPLEMENTATION.md

 ### Create

+First, solve is called on an empty grid, producing a random solution.

+Next, a DFS algorithm is utilized

 ### Solve

 Solve is executed as a two-step process, first prefilling any gimmes, then running a DFS for the remaining options